Raymond Challinor: Early life and education

 Challinor was born in Stoke-on-Trent, Staffordshire.
 Both of his parents were political activists, his father was secretary of his branch of the Labour Party, and his mother was a member of the Independent Labour Party (ILP).
 Both of his parents had also left their Methodist roots and were agnostic.
 He became a voracious reader and collector of books and pamphlets in his youth.
 Challinor said that the daily diet in the Challinor household was "politics, for breakfast, dinner and supper."
 His parents separated when he was 11 and he was sent to live with his aunt.

 Challinor attended Crewe Grammar School until his parents' separation, and was then sent off to board at the George Fox Quaker School in Lancaster.
 Pupils were actually encouraged to take part in local politics and in 1941 he became involved in the Lancaster by-election, supporting the Independent Labour Party candidate Fenner Brockway.
 Challinor's first political allegiance was to the ILP, and in 1946, at the age of 18, Challinor became attracted to the Revolutionary Communist Party (RCP), a group within the ILP.
-During his National Service, Challinor registered as a conscientious objector and so worked the lands instead of joining the military.
+During his National Service, Challinor registered as a conscientious objector and so worked the land instead of joining the military.